Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

 While listening to the report, the Lieutenant had mentally removed all impossible options from the list.
 A few groups could easily be classified as highly unlikely, and some just plainly having a low probability.
 After this only three names remained.
 They were very ordinary names, names so common on many planets that they drew no attention nor sparked any interest in populated areas of space.
 In his mind, they were perfect false names.

 He thanked the soldier before moving on to instructions.

 "Inform immediately all parties in the area of the names I will list to you.
 It is of utmost importance that if encountered, they should be…"

-Technically, if he was to follow the orders he had received just prior to this mission, at the moment of being assigned to the Endar Spire, a certain member of the group was on his kill list.
+Technically, if he was to follow the orders he had received before this mission, at the moment of being assigned to the Endar Spire, a particular member of the group was also on his kill list.

-In any case it had to be considered.
-He opened the retractable bipod of his rifle and started preparations.
+In any case, it had to be considered.
+Weyron opened the retractable bipod of the rifle and started preparations.